-Hindle Campbell who participate on the Free Will Service are registered and regulated by the Solicitors Regulation Authority* (SRA).
+Hindle Campbell participate in the Free Will Service and are registered and regulated by the Solicitors Regulation Authority* (SRA).
 Hindle Campbell are independent of Cancer Research UK and participating in the Free Will Service does not imply a recommendation by Cancer Research UK.

 There are endless reasons why everybody should have a Will but the following ten reasons are perhaps the most common:

 - To ensure your estate passes to the people/charities etc. that you want it to

 - Minimise any inheritance tax implications on your estate

 - Avoid the Rules of Intestacy governing the distribution of your estate.

 - To leave specific items, property or cash amounts to the people of your choice